alexBianchi4/Space-Invaders/README.md

 # Space-Invaders
-A simple space invaders game made with python
+A space invaders game made with python